webplatform/docs/tutorials/MSEPrimer/index.md

 {{Byline
 |Name=Jay Munro [msft]
 }}
+{{Summary_Section|Note: this article is in progress.

-{{Summary_Section|This guide gives you a basic look at Media Source Extensions(MSE), what they are, and how to use them to create add-on free video streaming.
+This guide gives you a basic look at Media Source Extensions(MSE), what they are, and how to use them to create add-on free video streaming.
 An example is presented that uses MSE and MPEG-DASH file to stream content from a single video file as source and used XMLHttpRequest to get segments.
-This is just one of several ways to stream content.}}
+This is just one of several ways to stream content.
+}}
 {{Tutorial
 |Content====Introduction===
 [http://www.w3.org/TR/media-source/ Media Source Extensions (MSE)] as adds buffer-based source options to HTML5 media for streaming support.
 Previously, you had to download a complete video file to play, or use an add-on like Silverlight or Adobe Flash to stream media.
 With MSE, no client add-ons are required for streaming.
 Additionally, you can stream video from a standard HTTP server.
 A special media server is not required.